Skip to content

 Information (F1)

-Font, font size and text scaling are no longer changed from within Talk Calendar but done at the system level.
-You can install and use the GNOME Tweaks tool to change system fonts and the text scaling factor.
+Consequently, font, font size and text scaling are no longer changed from within Talk Calendar but done at the system level.
+One way to do this with the GNOME desktop and the Ubuntu Desktop is to use the GNOME Tweaks tool which is installed as shown below.

 sudo apt install gnome-tweaks